TrueLayer/tl-prisma-interview/packages/prisma-components/README.md

 # Acceptance criteria

-- The Button component has to be created by respecting the [specifications](../../README.md#Properties)
+- All components have to be created by respecting the [specifications](../../README.md#Properties)
 - No style has to be created (styled, css, less, etc)
-- The Button component has to be exported to be used by the themes library
+- All components have to be exported to be used by the themes library

 <br />